Renan2010/Funkin-Linux/README.md

 # Friday Night Funkin' For Linux
-This is a unofficial port for Linux for Friday Night Funkin' is a rhythm game.
+*This is a unofficial port for Linux for Friday Night Funkin' is a rhythm game.*

 # Getting Started

-The binaries are pre-compiled for Linux go to the releases area
+The binaries are pre-compiled for Linux go to the [releases](https://github.com/Renan2010/Funkin-Linux/)

 ## Credits on original project